How Do I Become a Perfumer

 Professional Natural Perfumer Job Duties

-• Evaluate the odors of natural aromatic botanical essences.
+• Evaluate the odors of naturally aromatic botanical essences.

 • Set production safety standards and ensure they are adhered to.

 • Source ethical pure botanicals and review production data in order to ensure that they comply with New Luxury Code Standards

 • Determine the quality of prepared materials by visiting compounding and distillation areas.